CNC vs Laser Cutter: The War Ends Here

 The projects you see on Instagram and Pinterest such as wooden signs, cutting boards, and 3D spectacles go through a series of processes before coming out finished and photo-ready for social media.
 One of these major processes is cutting—an inevitable part of their production.
 And like any business or crafter, finding the right machine to get the job done is crucial.

-There are two go-to machines that fall into the category of fast cutting machines—a CO2 laser engraver and a CNC router.
-You would always find these two machines or at least one of them in the workshop of a cutting industry.
+So, what is the difference between a CO2 laser engraver and a CNC router?
+You would find these two machines or at least one of them in any cutting industry workshop.
 The major similarity between these machines is that they both make use of CNC programming in their operation.
 But with few similarities come many differences that set them apart.
-The CO2 laser/CNC machine comparison has been made by many, but we will offer some expert-driven answers.
+The CO2 laser CNC machine comparison has been made by many, but we will offer some expert-driven answers.

-A Brief History of CNC and Laser Cutters
+A Brief History of the CNC vs Laser Cutter Feud

 Western Electric championed the very first commercial production of a CO2 laser machine dating back to 1965 as it was used to cut through a 1mm sheet of metal.
 It has evolved to become a force to reckon with; it can now cut through hard and thick materials like ceramic and glass, as well as wood, leather, and acrylic.